-Retention in the Women's Health Initiative (WHI) 2010-2015 Extension Study (ES) refers to the overall strategies and procedures used to assure a participant's participation and contact in the study.
+Retention in the Women's Health Initiative (WHI) Extension Study is crucial to the success of the study.
+Retention refers to the overall strategies and procedures used to assure a participant's participation and contact in the study.
+Retention of study participants as defined by the study protocol is the dominant focus after the participant is enrolled.

 This section describes study-wide and local retention activities designed to keep participants interested and active in the study.
-These activities include having regular, ongoing contact with study participants and continuing a professional, caring relationship with participants during any study contacts.
+These activities include having regular, ongoing contact with study participants and continuing a professional, caring relationship with participants during all study contacts.

 Every effort should be made to encourage full participation until the end of the study.
-Before a participant decides to discontinue participation in the study, Regional Center (RC) staff should conduct specific retention activities to encourage the participant to continue.
+Before a participant decides to discontinue participation in the study, Field Center (FC) staff should conduct specific retention activities to encourage the participant to continue.
 Suggestions for dealing with those who are reluctant to continue in the study ("retention challenges") and procedures for locating hard-to-find or "lost" participants are included in this section.

-Occasionally a participant will become unable or unwilling to participate fully in the study, necessitating a change in her participation follow-up status.
+Occasionally a participant will become unable or unwilling to fully participate in the study, necessitating a change in her participation follow-up status.
 A participant's follow-up status changes if she is not willing or able to participate in full follow-up, if she cannot be located, or if she has died.
 Procedures for changing participation follow-up status are described in this section.